 Our goal is to engage parents to become partners in their child's education.
 Parent engagement includes timely communication regarding their child's academic progress, information regarding our school's programs and how we can work together to accomplish our goals.
-Parents are invited to participte in the Parent Teacher Organization, School Site Council and English Learner Advisory Committee.
+Parents are invited to participate in the Parent Teacher Organization, School Site Council and English Learner Advisory Committee.
+Parent volunteers provide wonderful support to our classroom teachers.
+In addition to volunteering in classrooms, families are welcome to attend schoolwide events both academic and non-academic.
+Our school has an active Parent Teacher Organization, School Site Council, Dual Language Task Force and English Learner Advisory Committee.
+Parent input is encouraged and valued.